Federal Budget 2026/27

 Discretionary Trusts will have a minimum tax of 30% imposed on them from 1 July 2028.

-• This minimum tax will only effect discretionary trusts – not fixed trusts, deceased estates or superfunds
+This minimum tax will only affect discretionary trusts – not fixed trusts, deceased estates or superfunds

 Planning will be key